 The last tip on our list of ways to market matching gifts is to use matching gift automation software.
 This strategy is especially important for larger organizations and higher education institutions.

-With so many donors to keep track of, larger organizations can use matching gift automation tools like 360MatchPro to track eligible donations and gain a better sense of how much was raised through matching gifts.
+With so many donors to keep track of, larger organizations can use matching gift automation tools like Double the Donation to track eligible donations and gain a better sense of how much was raised through matching gifts.

 The core features that a matching gift management tool can provide include: